Bernard (footballer)

 Bernard Anício Caldeira Duarte (born 8 September 1992), better known as Bernard (/pt-BR/), is a Brazilian professional footballer who plays for Campeonato Brasileiro Série A club Atlético Mineiro.
 A left-sided player, he is known for his pace and technical ability.

-Born in Belo Horizonte, Bernard began his professional career with hometown club Atlético Mineiro, where he won the 2013 Copa Libertadores.
+Born in Belo Horizonte,Bernard is of Greek ancestry through his maternal great-grandfather who emigrated from Santorini to Belo Horizonte.Bernard began his professional career with hometown club Atlético Mineiro, where he won the 2013 Copa Libertadores.
 He then moved for a reported €25 million fee to Shakhtar Donetsk, where he won three Ukrainian Premier League titles.
 In 2018, he joined Everton on a free transfer.

 Bernard made his international debut for Brazil in 2012 and was in the squads that won the 2013 FIFA Confederations Cup and reached the 2014 FIFA World Cup semi-finals on home soil.

 Club career

 Atlético Mineiro

 Bernard started his footballing career in 2006, joining Atlético Mineiro's youth system, but was released twice because of his short height.
 In 2010, he was loaned to Democrata FC (back then, a club which was made up entirely of Atlético Mineiro's youth players), to play in Campeonato Mineiro Segunda Divisão (third level).